tonytins/tomas/README.md

 ## License

-This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause license - see the [LICENSE](LICENSE) file for details.